jhaco/Playground/README.md

 ###### Personal note: the onsite tutorials are helpful but also outdated and scuffed.
 I might consider writing my own guide and posting on Github Pages to document my journey.
 I also need to stop being lazy and push changed files one-by-one to keep track of individual changes.

 ---

+Version 2.0: `01/08/2020`
+> Fully translated Draylar's BetterDroppedItems from mc1.14 to mc1.15.
+Whew! \
+> Added a feature that makes the Overworld constantly rain.

 Version 1.4: `01/01/2020`
 > Renamed util folder to api. \